canonical/flask-multipass-saml-groups/README.md

 together with the SAML auth Provider, in order to receive the SAML groups in the authentication data.

+You can also set the `session_expiry` setting to invalidate the web session after a certain number of seconds.
+This setting is required (if not specified, it defaults to 31 days) because the SAML groups are only retrieved once at login and group membership is not updated thereafter.
+Therefore, the session must be invalidated at some point.

 The following is an example section in `indico.conf`:
 ```python